 Book now: The Mosque Kitchen

-Kim’s Mini Meals
+Kim’s Mini Meals, Newington

 What: Having been previously recommended by the Michelin Guide, Kim’s Mini Meals is an unassuming Korean restaurant that has built up a loyal following since it opened.
 This family run spot is headed up by the motherly matriarch and serves the signature sweet, spicy and sour food of Korea.
 Favourites like bibimbap and bulgogi feature on the menu alongside some lesser-known dishes.
-Each order of a main dish come with a free side and soup for a fully rounded meal that will leave you feeling full (and smug potentially, thanks to all that inside knowledge).
+Each order of a main dish comes with a free side and soup for a fully rounded meal that will leave you feeling full (and smug potentially, thanks to all that inside knowledge).

 Where: 5 Buccleuch Street, Newington, EH8 9JN